Phil Craig: Leader of South Africa’s Referendum Party

 07:01.23 – Brian David Crane

 It makes sense.
-Yeah, and so what has happened with the day as far as I was reading before the call they had put forward this provincial powers Bill or a devolution bill I don’t remember the exact name of it.
+Yeah, and so what has happened with the day as far as I was reading before the call they had put forward this provincial powers Bill or a devolution bill, I don’t remember the exact name of it.
 It hasn’t really.
-But like it hasn’t moved at the federal level or at the national level and so their middle ground is to try to advance more autonomy for the western cape while also maintaining that the western cape stays part of South Africa that’s their general strategy.
+But like it hasn’t moved at the federal level or at the national level and so their middle ground is to try to advance more autonomy for the Western Cape while also maintaining that the Western Cape stays part of South Africa that’s their general strategy.

 07:20.27 – Phil Craig